ibm-cloud-docs/discovery-data/stopwords.md

 1. Expand **Improve relevance** from the Improvement tools pane.
 1. Click **Stopwords**, and then click **Upload stopwords** for the collection.

     Only one stop words list can be uploaded per collection.
-The stop words list that you upload replaces the default stop words list for your collection.
+The stop words list that you upload augments the default stop words list for your collection.

 1. Click **Done**.